sxs-collaboration/WelcomeToSXS/CodeOfConduct.md

 ### Student/Postdoc Advocate

-The Student/Postdoc Advocate (currently Masha Okounkova, email *sxs-advocate@black-holes.org*) is someone who will advocate positively for the people in the collaboration with less power, specifically high school students, undergraduate students, summer REU students, grad students, and postdocs.
+The Student/Postdoc Advocate (email *sxs-advocate@black-holes.org*) is
+someone who will advocate positively for the people in the collaboration with less power, specifically high school students, undergraduate students, summer REU students, grad students, and postdocs.
 It may sometimes be daunting to go to professors, so please feel free to talk to the Advocate about any issues and concerns you may have in the collaboration, especially concerns about culture and environment.
 The Advocate can bring up (anonymously) any of your concerns with the SXS executive committee if you wish.
 Otherwise, unless there’s a serious issue of safety, the Advocate will keep the Ombudsperson in the loop but otherwise keep your conversation confidential.

 The SXS Advocate must be elected by the student and postdoc members of SXS, and be within two years of their Ph.D. (i.e. a senior graduate